patchstack/academy/src/content/docs/wordpress/WordPress Internals/wordpress-functions.md

 One of the functions available to check for nonce value.
 This function ensures intent by verifying that a user was referred from another admin page with the correct security nonce.

 Nonces should never be relied on for authentication authorization, or access control.
-Protect your functions using `current_user_can` function, always assume nonce value can be compromised.
+Protect your functions using the `current_user_can` function, always assume the nonce value can be compromised.

 Example of function implementation :